elixir-lang/elixir-lang.github.com/_posts/2023-06-19-elixir-v1-15-0-released.markdown

 You will also find additional convenience functions in `Code`, `Map`, `Keyword`, all Calendar modules, and others.

-Finally, we are glad to welcome [Sabiwara](https://github.com/sabiwara/) as a member of the Elixir Core team.
+Finally, we are glad to welcome [Jean Klingler](https://github.com/sabiwara/) as a member of the Elixir Core team.
 Thank you for your contributions!

 ## Compile and boot-time improvements